Perspective | America’s rich people could have saved local journalism — and perhaps democracy. They refused.

 “Chicago’s wealthy class failed the city by refusing to rescue the Chicago Tribune from a hedge fund,” wrote Mark Jacob, a former Tribune editor.
 “A newspaper is both a watchdog and a binding agent.
 The weaker the media, the more inequitable a city is allowed to be.
 Rich Chicagoans sent a signal that they do not care.”

 It’s not as if these papers are lost causes.
-They are still profitable in almost all cases, said Rick Edmonds the Poynter Institute’s media-business analyst, though far less so than in their heyday decades ago.
+They are still profitable in almost all cases, said Rick Edmonds, the Poynter Institute’s media-business analyst, though far less so than in their heyday decades ago.
 But “the sector is out of favor,” he said.
 That’s been increasingly true since print advertising — newspapers’ lifeblood for decades — plummeted more than a decade ago.
 Digital revenue, both advertising- and subscription-based, is harder to come by.
 But there are local newspapers around the country that are finding their way to long-term sustainability in the digital world.

 And even in their shriveled states, local newspapers still are doing the crucial work of holding powerful individuals and institutions accountable, and helping to knit together communities.